tatianegercina/FinTech/03-Projects/Project-02/ProjectGuidelines.md

 * [Medium APIs List](https://medium.com/@benjamin_libor/a-curated-collection-of-over-150-apis-to-build-great-products-fdcfa0f361bc)

-Chances are you'll have to update your Project Outline as you explore the available data. **This is fine**—adjustments like this are part of the process!
-Just make sure everyone in the group is up-to-speed on the goals of the project as you make changes.
+Chances are you'll have to update your Project Outline as you explore the available data.
+This is fine—adjustments like this are part of the process!
+Just make sure everyone in the group is up to speed on the goals of the project as you make changes.

-Make sure that your data is not too large for local analysis. **Big Data** datasets are difficult to manage locally, so consider a subset of that data or a different dataset altogether.
+Make sure that your data is not too large for local analysis.
+Big-data datasets are difficult to manage locally, so consider a subset of that data or a different dataset altogether.

 ## Data Preparation & Model Training

 Machine learning typically requires extensive data preparation before the model can be trained.
-Use Jupyter, Google Colab, or AWS SageMaker to prepare a training and testing dataset and to train the machine learning model.
+Use Jupyter, Google Colab, or AWS SageMaker to prepare a training and testing dataset and to train the machine-learning model.

 Use the training data to fit the model.